-Even though cone-beam computed tomography, or CBCT, has been sold in the United States since the early 2000s, this technology is still a relatively new concept.
-At pH Dental, we encounter the following questions regarding CBCT from dentists every day.
+Even though cone-beam computed tomography, CBCT, has been sold in the United States since the early 2000s.
+This technology is still a relatively new concept.
+At pH Dental, we encounter the following questions regarding the advantages and disadvantages of CBCT from dentists every day.

 - Does cone-beam CT offer anything different than traditional fan-beam CT?